opensearch-project/project-website/_posts/2024-04-30-Embrace-Multiple-Data-Source-In-OpenSearch-Dashboards.md

 <img src="/assets/media/blog-images/2024-04-30-embrace-multiple-data-source-in-opensearch-dashboards/detector_detail.png"/>

 ### Case 3 Compare query results from different data sources
 Before 2.14, dashboards only allow comparison of search results from indexes within one cluster.
-Starting 2.14, Search relevance plugin enabled multi data source support, and we can compare the search results from indexes within 2 different clusters.
+Starting 2.14, Search Relevance plugin enabled multi data source support, and we can compare the search results from indexes within 2 different clusters.
 Note that the data source selector within the page pre-populates the available data sources to choose from.

 <img src="/assets/media/blog-images/2024-04-30-embrace-multiple-data-source-in-opensearch-dashboards/compare_queries.png"/>